 Brian officially left the Pretty Things on Christmas Eve, 1966.
 His version of events is that he rang the band and told them he was leaving.
 The reasons he gave in his interview with Terry Coates were that he was exhausted mentally and physically by three years on the road, plus he was broke and was married with a child.
 He confirmed that he had suffered something of a breakdown.

 His life after the Pretty Things was much like any life of those early music idols that didn’t make it beyond the sixties and early seventies: they either became pillars of society with 9 to 5 jobs and a family with responsibilities or they succumbed to alcohol, drugs and other painkillers.
-Brain Pendleton went back into the insurance business for another two decades, before finding his way back to music, albeit much more out of the spotlights.
+Brian Pendleton went back into the insurance business for another two decades, before finding his way back to music, albeit much more out of the spotlights.

 He was found dead at the front door of his apartment on May 16, 2001, succumbed from lung cancer.